Allison Guyot: Drowning and post-drowning evolution

 A carbonate platform is said to 'drown' when sedimentation can no longer keep up with relative rises in sea level.
 Carbonate sedimentation on Allison Guyot ended during late Albian times, about 99 ± 2 million years ago, at the same time as at Resolution Guyot.
 By Turonian times (93.9 – 89.8 ± 0.3 million years ago), pelagic sedimentation was prevailing on Allison Guyot.
 On both Allison and Resolution Guyots, the drowning was preceded by an episode where the platform rose above the sea; possibly it was this emergence and the following submergence which terminated carbonate deposition and prevented it from beginning again.
 Such emergence and drowning has been recorded at carbonate platforms of that age around the world and may be the consequence of tectonic events across the Pacific Ocean, culminating in the uplift of a part thereof.
 At that time, a last phase of volcanic activity on Allison Guyot generated several cones on its eastern part.
 The evidence for this theory is not conclusive, and another theory holds that the drowning of Allison Guyot occurred when it moved through equatorial waters, where upwelling increased the amount of nutrients available, hampering the growth of platforms.
 The waters might also have been too hot to support the survival of reef builders, as happens in present-day coral bleaching events.

 About 160 metres of pelagic sediment in the form of sand, ooze and pelagic limestone accumulated on Allison Guyot; pelagic limestone is of Turonian to Campanian (83.6 ± 0.2 − 72.1 ± 0.2 million years ago) age while the oozes and sands were deposited starting in the early Paleocene (66–56 million years ago).
 In drill cores, the ooze has a sandy, watery habitus owing to the prevalence of fossil foraminifera in the sediment.
 The pelagic sediments have been bioturbated in some places and modified by sea currents, which have formed the large mound of pelagic sediment.
 In drill cores, the ooze overlies Cretaceous shallow-water limestones, which were modified by phosphatisation and manganese accumulation.
 As plate tectonics moved Allison Guyot northward, its surrounding water masses changed, as did the properties of the pelagic cap.
 Slumping of the platform occurred during the Cenozoic (the last 66 million years).
+Seawater permeates the seamount.

 The pelagic ooze bears evidence of the Paleocene–Eocene thermal maximum, including temporary dissolution of carbonates, changes in the isotope ratios of carbon in sediments on Allison Guyot and changes in foraminifera and ostracod fossils found in the ooze.
 The latter underwent a major extinction during the Paleocene–Eocene Thermal Maximum on the seamount and took a long time to recover.

 Sea currents have altered the pelagic deposits by removing smaller particles.
 In particular deposits from warmer periods have been altered in this way on Allison Guyot, perhaps because warmer climates increased hurricane activity and thus the energy available in sea currents or deep-sea circulations shifted.
 Furthermore, pauses in the sedimentation or episodes of slowdown have been identified.